zestra/zestra/README.md

 # Hello World!
  - Hi, I’m Zestra and I am 13 years old.
  - I’m interested in Math, Python, and Science.
- - I am experimenting with the concept of 3D!!!
+ - I am currently experimenting with the concept of 3D!!!

 # Programs you can check out!